shumwaymark/sentinelcam/README.rst

   are assumed to be something simple, like a permanently mounted SSD card over USB3.
 More exotic options, such as high-capacity NAS systems, are certainly available.
 Just not assumed.

-  Jeff's Librarian simply uses Unix utilities to periodically keep a central storage hub updated.
+  Jeff's Librarian capitalizes on Unix utilities to periodically keep a central storage hub updated.
   A great idea.
-If desired, the SentinelCam data sinks could simply be hosted on a larger high-capacity system.
+If desired, the SentinelCam data sinks could simply be hosted directly on a larger high-capacity system.
 Though again, that should not be a requirement.

   What to keep, and why.
 That's the real question to be answered.
 Isn't it always?